-In general, the last few years have been characterised by adverse macro-financial and geopolitical shocks.
-This trend is expected to continue and uncertainty will remain high.
-So far, the impact on the bank has been limited.
-Nevertheless, these factors will also determine the focus of the institution's risk management activities in 2024.
-ProCredit Bank will continue to closely monitor the macroeconomic situation in order to assess the impact and, if necessary, take measures in a timely manner.
-In addition, the regulatory requirements are constantly evolving.
-In general, a tightening of requirements and expectations can be observed.
+Overall, the last few years have been characterised by the presence of negative macroeconomic and geopolitical shocks.
+This trend is expected to continue, keeping uncertainty high.
+So far, these developments have had only a limited impact.
+Nevertheless, these factors will also have a substantial impact on risk management activities in 2025.
+The bank continues to carefully monitor the geopolitical and economic developments in order to assess their impact and take appropriate action in a timely manner, if necessary.
+In addition, the regulatory requirements for banks are constantly evolving.
+Overall, a tightening of requirements and expectations can be observed.

-The bank complied with internal limits as well as all applicable regulatory requirements at all times during the 2023 financial year.
+The bank complied with internal limits as well as all applicable regulatory requirements at all times during the 2024 financial year.
 Even in light of the above-mentioned uncertainties, the bank's overall risk profile remains appropriate.
 This is based on an overall assessment of the individual risks, as presented in this risk report.